New results on $k$-Roudneff's conjecture: Conclusions

 \subsubsection{Acknowledgements.}

 R. Hern\'andez-Ortiz and L.\ P.\ Montejano were supported by SGR Grant 2021 00115 and by the project HERMES, funded by INCIBE and the European Union NextGenerationEU/PRTR.
-L. P Montejano was supported by the Ministry of Education and Science, Spain, under the project PID2023-146925OB-I00.
+L. P Montejano was supported by the Ministry of Education and Science, Spain, under the project PID2023-146925OB-I00 and by the proyect ACoGe: PID2022-137283NB-C22.